 With BIM, we can not only work with the construction virtually, but also improve the social responsibility of the building and a host of other benefits.
 Based on their practice and ongoing research, the Danish construction company MT Højgaard will provide examples of challenges and opportunities using BIM and explain the value it adds to the project.
 Concrete experiences where BIM has been valuable in the construction process and subsequently for the completed construction will be passed on.
 How can BIM contribute to optimize efficiency of the project?
 And how can BIM improve the sustainability of the project – like indoor climate, life-cycle cost, life-cycle assessment and other benefits?

 Leonora Charlotte Malabi Eberhardt, Industrial Ph.D. student, Alberto Vilar, Sustainability consultant and Peter Bo Olsen, Technical Director, VDC Planning & Support, MT Højgaard.

-THE FINANCIAL BENEFITS OF BIM AND HOW TO MEASURE THEM
+THE ECONOMIC AND FINANCIAL BENEFITS OF BIM AND HOW TO MEASURE THEM

-What can be gained financially by doing construction digitally?
-PwC has investigated this in collaboration with the English government.
-PwC developed a method for measuring the financial benefits of using BIM and tested it on two projects.
-The study showed that using BIM can provide value at all stages of the project’s lifespan.
-The conclusion was that the government could save a staggering 430 million pounds per year using BIM.
-What are the financial benefits of using BIM?
-And how can companies use the measurement methods?
-You will get a presentation of the results and experiences of the study will be passed on.
+What are the economic and financial benefits from doing construction digitally?
+PwC was commissioned to investigate this by the UK government.
+PwC developed a method for measuring the benefits of using BIM, and tested it on UK public sector infrastructure projects.
+The study showed that savings were generated across all phases of the project lifecycle, with the largest benefits during the operation phase.
+When aggregated to the national level, using BIM could generate benefits to the economy of at least 430 million pounds per year.
+What are the benefits of using BIM?
+And how can companies and governments use the measurement methods to quantify these?
+You will get a presentation of the findings, including benefits measured and challenges experienced in conducting the study.

 Larice Stielow, Senior Manager, Strategy & Economics, PwC UK